p3r7/blog/_posts/2020-04-15-ansible-synology.md

 And what better way to do this than through an Ansible playbook?

-The only trick here is to log in using an "administrator" account with password access.
+The only trick here is to log in using an "administrator" account using its password.

 One small annoyance is that the Linux OS on the NAS doesn't come with commands such as `useradd` or `groups`.
 As a result the [user](https://docs.ansible.com/ansible/latest/modules/user_module.html) and [group](https://docs.ansible.com/ansible/latest/modules/group_module.html) modules couldn't be used.